 6. Make a Difference

 Envision yourself making a difference.
 Start seeing yourself rising to a new level of competence.
 Challenge yourself to create and define your own personal management style – determine how it is that you would like others to see you.
 Consider what is it you would like your direct reports and peers to say about you when you are not in the room?
 Will they say you are fair, hard working, trustworthy, open, honest, committed, and sincere?
 Your management style should reflect the values you aspire to.
 In other words if you are going to make a difference, you need to first see yourself in that role.

 Professional athletes understand the value of year-round training because they desire continuous improvement.
 Today, those who take their careers seriously are also embracing the concept continuous personal development.
 Personal Executive Coaching has proven long-term benefits because executives have a confidential environment in which to address areas in which they would like to improve.

 As one CEO recently said, “If we expect the best from our people, then it needs to start at the top.
 Coaching has definitely elevated the skills of our management team from strategic integrated initiatives to improved inter-personal relationships.
 We are already seeing an obvious trickle down affect.
 Our senior people are passing the skills they have learned on down to the next level.
 We all agree that if we expect the best from our people then setting high expectations for ourselves is both natural and positive.”

 Not all Human Resource departments have budgets to support coaching, however, those dedicated to their careers are financing it themselves.
-If you are considering coaching and have questions or would like to find out more about our services, please feel free to drop Barb an e-mail or give her a call at 1-866-822-3122
+If you are considering coaching and have questions or would like to find out more about our services, please feel free to drop Barb an e-mail.

 You are welcome to reprint these articles as long as the following quotation is printed at the conclusion of each reprinted article.
 Hyperlinks as below must be included in the quotation.